 The 2 CSS frameworks that I like to use are Tailwind CSS and Bootstrap.

 But, to make things easier, you can use authentication providers which do all of the work for you.
 A great one is Auth0.
 And I have some resources for you on authentication as well.

 Content management systems allow you to easily manage the content of your site.
 If you are a freelancer, you will most definitely want a good CMS for your customer to use so that they can easily update the content on their website themselves.

-Wordpress is probably the most popular CMS.
-But Wordpress traditionally requires you to use their service for the back-end CMS and the front-end and you're basically locked in.
+WordPress is probably the most popular CMS.
+But WordPress traditionally requires you to use their service for the back-end CMS and the front-end and you're locked in.

 Soft Skills & Personal Development